IBM/doframework/README.md

 # DOFramework

-`doframework` is a testing framework for data-driven decision-optimization algorithms.
-It integrates with the user's data-driven decision-optimization application (written in Python).
+`doframework` is a testing framework for decision-optimization model learning algorithms.
+Such algorithms learn part or all of a decision-optimization model from data and solve the model to produce a predicted optimal solution.

-`doframework` randomly generates optimization problems (f,O,D,x*):
+`doframework` randomly generates multiple optimization problems (f,O,D,x*) for your algorithm to learn and solve:
-* f is continuous piece-wise linear functions defined over a domain in d-dimensional space (d>1),
+* f is a continuous piece-wise linear function defined over a domain in d-dimensional space (d>1),
-* O is a region in dom(f) defined by linear constraints,
+* O is a feasibility region in dom(f) defined by linear constraints,
-* D = (X,y) is a dataset derived for f,
+* D = (X,y) is a dataset derived from f,
-* x* is the true optimum of f in O.
+* x* is the true optimum of f in O (minimum or maximum).

-The testing framework feeds the constraints and the data (O,D) into the user's algorithm, and collects its predicted optimum.
-The algorithm's predicted optimal value can then be conpared to the true optimal value f(x*).
-By comparing the two over many optimization problems, `doframework` produces a performance profile for data-driven decision-optimization algorithms.
+The testing framework feeds your algorithm constraints and data (O,D) and collects its predicted optimum.
+The algorithm's predicted optimal value can then be compared to the true optimal value f(x*).
+By comparing the two over multiple randomly generated optimization problems, `doframework` produces a prediction profile for your algorithm.

+`doframework` integrates with your algorithm (written in Python).

 # Design